 He backed up a few paces, took a running (sliming) start, and leapt into the cavern.
 Immediately rats began raining down on all sides, exploding on impact and knocking Nurdd side to side as he dodged.

 Nurdd flapped like crazy, one eye stalk trained on the exit across from him, the other frantically scanning above to see incoming rat projectiles.

 He was almost to the end when three rats all exploded right in front of him.
 The shockwave knocked him back and he tumbled into one of the many craters.

-Although dazed, Nurdd popped right back up, knowing the more rats were already dropping.
+Although dazed, Nurdd popped right back up, knowing that more rats were already dropping.
 He jumped just as an explosion went off right behind him.
-The shockwave sent him tumbling forward this time, and he rolled the rest of the way to the exit.
+The shockwave sent him tumbling forward this time, and he rolled the rest of the way through the exit.

 Snailagons are excellent rollers, due to their round shells, but we already knew that.

 Nurdd banged into the wall and lay on the floor catching his breath.
 A sudden splash of water across his face made him jump.